systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 #### Add and Configure a Docker Image

-Scroll down the `Asset Panel` to find the Docker `Image` asset, click it, then click again to place it on the Workspace.
+Scroll down the `Asset Panel` to find the Docker `Image` asset, click it, then click again to place it on the Canvas.
 You will see the progress bar update, indicating that System Initiative is updating the Model of your infrastructure.

-When it finishes, click on the Docker `Image` you placed on the Workspace to select it.
-With the Docker `Image` asset selected, your Workspace will look something like this:
+When it finishes, click on the Docker `Image` you placed on the Canvas to select it.
+With the Docker `Image` asset selected, your Canvas will look something like this:

 ![Workspace with Docker Image](/tutorial-img/03-deploy_containerized_app/workspace_with_docker_image.png)